Last date modified: 2026-Jun-23

-Administrators can access Staging Reports from the Management Console.
+Staging reports are available in the Usage Reports tab in Management Console.
 With the correct permissions, System Administrators and Client Domain Administrators can create CSV reports on any of the four Staging folders and subfolders, detailing the number and size of files and folders.
-Additionally, they can monitor and download reports from the Report List.
+You can also monitor and download reports from the report list.

 Both reports contain data from the following Staging Allowance folders: